gbv/daia/daia.md

 * Added patron-specific availability
 * Added CORS and HTTP OPTIONS
 * Added field about to document and item
+* Entities must at least have one field (id, content, and/or href)

 #### 0.8 (2015) {.unnumbered}